ThinkerYzu/learnw/README.md

 ## DEFINITION

-Pressing <<d>> key, it will show the definition of the current vocabulary.
+Pressing 'd' key, it will show the definition of the current vocabulary.

 ## TAG and UNTAG

-Pressing <<t>> key, the current vocabulary will be added to tagged-words.txt.
+Pressing 't' key, the current vocabulary will be added to tagged-words.txt.
-Pressing <<T>> key, the current vocabulary will be remove from tagged-words.txt.
+Pressing 'T' key, the current vocabulary will be remove from tagged-words.txt.

 By maintaining tagged-words.txt, you can revise only vocabularies in this file by running the following command.